sandragreiner/secpps-ws/README.md

 This workshop aims to build on the open format of previous workshops and aims to summarize existing work, identify new input and mostly focus on an open exchange, leading to a co-creative process as a basis for new and future work.

-For more information regarding the workshop (especially for people who are interested to attend for the first time planning  one of the workshops and have questions; please contact Klaus Schmid (schmid@sse.uni-hildesheim.de); https://sse.uni-hildesheim.de/en/staff/prof-dr-klaus-schmid/
+For more information regarding the workshop (especially for people who are interested to attend for the first time planning  one of the workshops and have questions; please contact Klaus Schmid (<a href="mailto:schmid@sse.uni-hildesheim.de">schmid@sse.uni-hildesheim.de</a>); <a href="https://sse.uni-hildesheim.de/en/staff/prof-dr-klaus-schmid/">https://sse.uni-hildesheim.de/en/staff/prof-dr-klaus-schmid/</a>

-Registration and organizational information: Leman Sözücok (sekr-sse@uni-hildesheim.de); https://sse.uni-hildesheim.de/en/staff/leman-soezuecok/
+Registration and organizational information: Leman Sözücok (<a href="mailto:sekr-sse@uni-hildesheim.de">sekr-sse@uni-hildesheim.de</a>); <a href="https://sse.uni-hildesheim.de/en/staff/leman-soezuecok/">https://sse.uni-hildesheim.de/en/staff/leman-soezuecok/</a>

 ## Organizers